dsysme/fp-ignite/PITCHME.md

 @title[Why learn FP?]
 ### Why Learn functional Programming?
 * To gear you mind into becoming a better programmer
+* Get one step closer to being engineer
 * To reuse your code like Lego bricks
 * To fully exploit the power of the compiler to guard us from mistakes
 * So you can be lazy: do more, do it more efficiently and with far less code